diddip21/knx_to_openhab/README.md

 - Rollershutter based on Name
 - Switch - based on Datatype.
 Looking for a status GA with the same name and suffix configured in config.json/"switch"/"status_suffix".
 Default: "Status"
     - Example: GAs "Light right" + "Light right Status"
-    - Lights, powerplugs and audio devices can be detected by names configured at config.json -> defines -> switch -  "poweroutlet_name" / "speaker_name" / "light_name".
+    - Lights, powerplugs and audio devices can be detected by names configured at config.json -> defines -> switch - change_metadata -> "poweroutlet_name" / "speaker_name" / "light_name".
 The configured name has to be part of the GA Name.
 - Dimmer - based on suffix in config.json/"dimmer"/"suffix_absolut" (default: "Dimmen absolut").
 Also searching for: "status_suffix" (default "Status Dimmwert") Dropping all GA suffixes within config.json/"dimmer"/"drop".
     -  Example: GAs "Light Dimmen absolut" + "Light Status Dimmwert"